Mullina Gulabi

 The film has musical score by Satyam, whilst the lyrics and dialogues were written by Chi.
 Udaya Shankar.

 Plot

 Aarathi arrives at the estate owned by two brothers played by Anant Nag and Jai Jagadish and becomes a daily-wage labourer.
-When younger brother Jai Jagadish falls for her and wants to marry her all hell breaks loose.
+When Jai Jagadish falls for her and wants to marry her all hell breaks loose.
 It is revealed that Aarathi and Anant Nag were lovers in their college days and believing she was jilted by him, she is here to seek revenge.
-The song "Ee Gulabiyu Ninagagi" is very popular.
+The song Ee Gulabiyu Ninagagi was very popular.